minhuparthasarathy/ZERO-DUMP/README.md

 AI Integration	Google Gemini
 🧠 How It Works

-Users can report illegal waste dumping through the platform.
+1️⃣ Users can report illegal waste dumping through the platform.

-Data is securely stored and managed using Firebase.
+2️⃣ Data is securely stored and managed using Firebase.

-The AI (Gemini) assists in categorizing and responding to reports.
+3️⃣ Gemini AI assists in categorizing and responding to reports.

-Users can easily find the nearest bin location for proper disposal.
+4️⃣ Users can easily find the nearest bin for proper disposal.

 🧑‍💻 Team ZeroDump
-Member	Role
+Member-Role
-Minhu	Frontend Developer / Presentation Lead
+Minhu P- Developer / Presentation Lead
-<Teammate 1>	Backend Developer
+Kameshwar M-Developer
-<Teammate 2>	AI Integration
+Magesh Anand U-Research work
-<Teammate 3>	UI/UX Designer
+Naveena B- PPT
 🏆 Achievements

 🏅 Developed during TechSprint 2026
-💡 Recognized for its focus on sustainable digital waste management 🌱 Encouraging community-driven environmental responsibility
+💡 Recognized for innovation in digital sustainability 🌱 Encouraging community-driven environmental responsibility

 🌿 Acknowledgments

 Special thanks to our mentors, organizers, and everyone who supported ZeroDump throughout its journey.
 Together, let’s create cleaner spaces and a smarter tomorrow 🌏💚